NY attorney general sues Trump Foundation

 The lawsuit against the foundation and its directors, including the president and his children Ivanka Trump, Eric Trump and Donald Trump Jr., alleges that the foundation illegally helped support the Republican's campaign by raising money at a nationally televised fundraiser in January 2016, then allowing campaign staffers to dictate how the money was spent in grants.

-Foundation attorney Sheri Dillon and a Trump Organization spokeswoman didn’t immediately respond to messages seeking comment.
-She still represents the foundation.
+"Nothing to talk about – more nonsense,” Donald Trump, Jr. said in Manhattan about the legal action of which he is now a defendant.
+"Timing couldn’t be more coincidental, right?”

+The 41-page lawsuit was filed on Thursday, President Trump's 72nd birthday.
+It also alleges that money from his foundation was routinely used to settle business disputes.
+In addition, the suit claims, the foundation was not only used for campaign expenses, but was actually managed by campaign manager Corey Lewandowski.

-The president responded with a pair of tweets.
+The president responded to the allegations with a pair of tweets.

 "The sleazy New York Democrats, and their now disgraced (and run out of town) A.G.
 Eric Schneiderman, are doing everything they can to sue me on a foundation that took in $18,800,000 and gave out to charity more money than it took in, $19,200,000.
 I won’t settle this case!...," he wrote.